bigai-nlco/ReflectEvo/README.md

 --demand_type (required): Instruction ID from the instruction pool.
 (See Appendix B.1).

---model_name (required): Name of the model to use.
+--model_name (required): Path to the model to use.

 --reflection (optional): How to use reflection in the task.
 Options: (Default: 1)
   1: regenerate reflection